School of Pharmacy Frequently Asked Questions

 Each cohort can contain up to 65 students.

 The School of Pharmacy building is a 54,000 square-foot, multi-story facility housing classrooms, faculty offices, teaching and research laboratories, assessment areas, and a pharmacy clinic, the Center for Pharmacy Care.
-The facility is located in Clinton approximately 1 mile from the Presbyterian College campus.
+The facility is in Clinton, approximately 1 mile from the Presbyterian College campus.

 On-campus housing will not be available to pharmacy students.
 Students must arrange for off-campus housing individually.

-You must have at least a 2.5 overall GPA and a 2.75 pre-pharmacy GPA to be considered for admission.
+A 2.5 overall GPA and a 2.75 pre-pharmacy GPA is preferred to be considered for admission.

 PharmCAS computes your overall GPA using all coursework completed.
 PCSP uses your overall GPA as calculated by PharmCAS.
 PCSP computes your pre-pharmacy GPA based only on the courses required by PCSP (65 hours pre-pharmacy).
 The method of calculation is the same as that described by PharmCAS with one modification.
 Repeat courses completed more than 7 years ago will not be included in this GPA calculation; however all courses completed within the 7 years prior to applying will be included in the pre-pharmacy GPA.

 PCSP requires two evaluations (or letters of recommendation).
 The first should be from a college professor.
 In the circumstance where a professor evaluation is not attainable, an employer or supervisor can submit an evaluation in lieu of a professor evaluation.
 The second evaluation should be from a pharmacist or healthcare professional.